-Upon receipt of a SIST order, the OMH SIST team, located within the Bureau of Sex Offender Evaluation and Treatment (BSOET), begins to plan reintegration of SIST respondents through community reintegration conference calls with SIST team members (OMH, community based treatment providers, secure treatment facility clinicians, and Community Supervision).
+Upon receipt of a SIST order, the OMH SIST team, located within the Bureau of Sex Offender Evaluation and Treatment (BSOET), begins to develop reintegration plans for SIST respondents through community reintegration conference calls with SIST team members (OMH, community based treatment providers, secure treatment facility clinicians, and DOCCS [Community Supervision]).
 The purpose of the reintegration conference call is to coordinate and share information critical to effective management in the community.

-When a sex offender is placed on SIST, s/he agrees to abide by specific court-issued conditions, which are typically based upon the recommendations of Community Supervision in consultation with OMH and the designated community based treatment provider(s).
-These conditions are extensive and mirror specialized conditions imposed on sex offenders subject to traditional community supervision and often involve global positioning satellite (GPS) tracking, polygraph monitoring, specification of residence, prohibiting contact with identified past or potential victims, attendance and participation in treatment sessions, and other related treatment and supervision requirements.
+When a sex offender is placed on SIST, s/he agrees to abide by specific court-issued conditions, which are typically based upon the recommendations of DOCCS (Community Supervision) in consultation with OMH and the designated community based treatment provider(s).
+These conditions are extensive and often involve global positioning satellite (GPS) tracking, polygraph monitoring, specification of residence, prohibited contact with identified past or potential victims, attendance and participation in treatment sessions, and other related treatment and supervision requirements.
 Further specifications generally include abiding by curfews and abstaining from drinking alcohol, using illicit drugs, possessing pornography, and using the internet.
-Community Supervision is responsible for monitoring individuals on SIST, implementing the supervision plan, and assuring compliance with court-ordered conditions.
-Sex offenders placed on SIST often participate in multiple treatment programs in the community (see Table 2), and OMH and community based treatment providers work closely with Community Supervision to ensure compliance with all SIST conditions.
+DOCCS (Community Supervision) is responsible for monitoring individuals on SIST, implementing the supervision plan, and assuring compliance with court-ordered conditions.

+Sex offenders placed on SIST often participate in multiple treatment programs in the community (see Table 2), and OMH and community based treatment providers work closely with DOCCS (Community Supervision) to ensure compliance with all SIST conditions.
 Supervision/treatment team members participate in monthly interagency case management meetings to review the progress of the SIST respondent and ensure that any necessary revisions in the supervision/treatment plan are identified and implemented in a timely manner.

-eatment Services Frequency Percent Sex Offender Assessment & Treatment 93 100.0% Mental Health Treatment 30 32.3% Substance Abuse Assessment & Treatment 42 45.2% Case Management Services 10 10.8% Total Respondents with a SIST Order 93 10.0 /0
+Table 2:

+SIST Treatment after Release

+n %

+Sex Offender Assessment & Treatment 107 100%

+Mental Health Treatment 33 31%

+Substance Abuse Assessment & Treatment 48 45%

+Case Management Services 10 9%

 All sex offender treatment under SIST is based upon a cognitive-behavioral model, and incorporates a relapse prevention component.
-The treatment team seeks to assist the offender in enhancing and maintaining control over criminal sexual behaviors, deviant arousal patterns, and other life issues that may contribute to re-offending.
-Current sex offender research indicates that sexual offense specific treatment, coupled with intensive community supervision and regular use of polygraphs (this approach is commonly known as the containment model) is an effective method to manage high-risk sex offenders in the community.
+The treatment team seeks to assist the offender in enhancing and maintaining control over deviant sexual arousal and behavior, antisocial thoughts and behavior, and other factors that may contribute to re-offending.
+Current sex offender research indicates that sexual offense specific treatment together with intensive community supervision and regular use of polygraph exams (commonly known as the containment model) is an effective method to manage high-risk sex offenders in the community.
 The containment model has been found to significantly reduce sexual offense recidivism.

 Housing, treatment availability, and nursing home placements remain significant challenges in the development of SIST plans.
-A large portion of counties and municipalities throughout the State have residency restrictions for sex offenders.
-As shown in Table 3, at the end of the reporting period, nearly one-third of SIST respondents who are at liberty in the community reside in hotel/motels, shelters or are undomiciled, while 28% reside in housing programs.
-Moreover, many communities throughout New York State have no sexual offense specific treatment services to offer SIST respondents, and other communities
+A large portion of counties and municipalities throughout New York State have residency restrictions for sex offenders.
+As shown in Table 3, at the end of the reporting period, nearly half of SIST respondents who are at liberty in the community reside in either hotel/motels or shelters or are undomiciled, while only 18.5% reside in housing programs.
+Moreover, many communities throughout the State have no sexual offense specific treatment services to offer SIST respondents, and other communities with existing services are reluctant to accept SIST cases, especially sex offenders from other counties without qualified sex offender service providers of their own.
+The problem is particularly acute in rural areas where the distance between residences and treatment services is often significant and public transportation is unavailable.
+In several cases, OMH has been paying for